Soft Pastel Paints Are Pure Fun

 I tend not to blend much as I get to the upper layers, especially in the foreground, since I like the definition and shape I can create by direct application of the chalk.
 Color is important to me and I enjoy discovering the purples in the shadows, and the pale yellows as the sun hits the grass and trees, as well as the pale blues that reflect from the sky and the ocean just over the nearby dunes.

-Let me know how you decide to build your own pallette of pastel paints, and share what you make with them!
+Let me know what you decide as you figure out how to build your palette of soft pastels, won't you?
+And share what you make with them!
 I am excited to see your results!

 Developing and re-creating your creative thinking processes with art, helps you in design thinking for all aspects of your life!
 Do something for yourself creatively today.
 Pastels are a great way to begin!